About Artist Lou Simeone

 Boardpusher Skateboard Artist Interview

-The Colorado-based skateboard company Boardpusher interviewed me for their blog.
-We discuss my art inspiration, my process, and all things skateboards during the interview.
-You can read the full interview on the Boardpusher website under their artist profile section.
+The skateboard company Boardpusher interviewed me for their blog.
+During the interview, we talked about my art inspiration, process, and skateboarding.
+Check out the full interview on the Boardpusher website under their artist profile section.

 My Art Featured in Customized Magazin